emil7051/updated_tco/documentation/README.md

 - `tco_app/data/tables/`: CSV data files with vehicle and cost information
 - `tco_app/assets/`: CSS and visual assets

+## Naming Map
+A mapping of legacy identifiers to updated names is maintained in `documentation/naming_map.csv`.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.